How much does college cost?

 Many who attend college will incur costs for housing and meals in addition to the cost of actually being educated.
 Whether you rent an off-campus apartment or live on-campus, there are still costs associated with this that are built into your college cost of attendance (COA).

 Once you have paid for the Hard Costs, there are still other costs associated with a college education.
 These include books and supplies.
 Keep in mind that the cost of textbooks can quickly add up to hundreds of dollars or more per semester.

 These are considered “Soft” costs because these amounts are not billed by the college.
 But, they are still costs that you will incur and for which need to be prepared.

 Other “Soft” costs include things like personal needs, travel expenses, etc.

-These costs are nearly impossible to predict for an “average” student, so look at your situation to plan how much you’ll need to cover these costs.
+These costs are nearly impossible to predict for an “average” student.
+Take a look at your situation to plan how much you’ll need to cover these costs.

 Your actual cost may be less than you think

 The final and most important cost related to a college education is what it will cost YOU.

 The tuition, fees, room and board figures that colleges list on their websites are what are also known as the Sticker Price.
 This is simply the starting point, but there are good odds that your family may pay something less than the sticker price.